Build a DIY outdoor baby swing with these plans.

 Assemble the front arms and bottom of the seat as shown.
 Use wood glue and 2 1/2″ screws.
 Again, you can use pocket holes here if you want, but I just drove screws through the front of the 2x2s into the 2x4s.

 Attach the seat slats to the frames you built in Step 3.
-Position the first slat flush with the front arms, then space them 1/2″ apart.
+Position the first slat flush with the front arms, then space them 1/2″ apart and work your way to the back of the seat.
 This will leave a small gap at the back between the back slat and the seat back for water drainage.

 Use wood glue and 2 1/2″ screws to attach the slats.